bahrus/templ-mount/README.md

 <summary>Considerations when using streaming [subject to change]</summary>

-templates with attribute "stream" will be streamed into the target element the first time that url is used (if when-needed attribute is also present).
+templates with attribute "stream" will be streamed into the target element the first time that url is used (if "when-needed" attribute is also present).
 This has a significant impact on template instantiating, in terms of lifecycle events, and other considerations, that developers need to be aware of.

 If streaming is used, the template-cloned event will not be fired the first time content is added to the live DOM tree (i.e. becomes active content).
-Only event stream-complete will be fired, at which point DOM manipulation will tend to be more expensive.
+Only event "stream-complete" will be fired, at which point DOM manipulation will tend to be more expensive.

 ```html
 <template import stream href=//link.springer.com/article/10.1007/s00300-003-0563-3